DavidHernandez/presidiopy/README.md

 | /api/v1/analyzer/recognizers/:id                   | PUT             | NO        |
 | /api/v1/analyzer/recognizers/:id                   | DELETE          | NO        |

+## Releasing new version

+1. Increase version on setup.py
+2. Clean `/dist` folder.
+3. Generate new distribution files: `python3 setup.py sdist bdist_wheel`
+4. Push it to PyPi: `python3 -m twine upload dist/*`

+Check the documentation in case it is necessary: https://packaging.python.org/tutorials/packaging-projects/

 ## Development sponsor

 The development of this library is sponsored by [QueryLayer](https://www.querylayer.com/): The next generation of Data-Sharing.